dotnet/WatsonWebserver/README.md

 This project is part of the [.NET Foundation](http://www.dotnetfoundation.org/projects) along with other projects like [the .NET Runtime](https://github.com/dotnet/runtime/).

-## New in v6.2.x
+## New in v6.3.x

-- Support for specifying exception handler for static, content, parameter, and dynamic routes (thank you @nomadeon)
+- Minor change to chunked transfer, i.e. `SendChunk` now accepts `isFinal` as a `Boolean` property
+- Added support for server-sent events, included `Test.ServerSentEvents` project
+- Minor internal refactor

 ## Special Thanks